ubc-library-rc/future-water-project/documentation/open-refine.md

 ![title](openrefine-reconcile-wikidata.png)

 5. Locate the option: reconcile against type, and use the property guidelines.
-Sometimes, it automatically detects the right type, but it is always safer to type or select only the property that exactly matches the identifier (`Q<number>`):
+Sometimes, it automatically detects the right type when using the unique Wikidata identifier `Q<number>`.
+If the identifier fails, it is safer to type the text (e.g., `organization`) and select only the property that exactly matches the identifier (`Q<number>`):

     * in this example, we are typing `Human`
     * a dropdown menu will show all the information on wikidata related to what we just wrote.